 Is Working as a Search Engine Evaluator Right For You?

-Here’s a quick recap of what’s involved with working as a search engine evaluator:
+Here’s a quick recap of what’s involved with working as a web search evaluator:

 - Your work is evaluating the search results to common search inquiries